cissagatto/WinTieLoss/README.md

 | .......   |          |          |            |          |
 | dataset D |          |          |            |          |

-Place it in the CSVs folder, or pass the path where your CSV is saved to the function.
+Place it in the CSVs folder, or pass the path where your CSV is saved.

 Call compute.win.tie.loss(data, measure.type) to compute